yandex-cloud/docs/en/data-proc/tutorials/run-spark-job.md

 Basic steps:

 1. Prepare the Python application code.
-2. Upload the file with the code to the {{objstorage-name}} bucket that the cluster service account has access to.
+2. Upload the file with the code to the {{ objstorage-name }} bucket that the cluster service account has access to.
 3. Run the job in the {{ dataproc-name }} cluster.

 The version of the Python application must match the version available from the image.
 You can check the version on the [{#T}](../concepts/environment.md) page.
 For image version 2.0, use Python 3.8.10.